CrayLabs/SmartSim/doc/application.rst

 ==========
 Initialize
 ==========
+The ``Application`` class allows you to set your jobs program.
-This section details the steps to set up the parameters that control your application's initialization.
+This section details the steps to set up the input parameters for your application.

 **Step 1: Import Application**